tomascelko/tomascelko.github.io/_projects/parallel_clustering.md

 ## News

+2.1.2025 - Added windows installer, but our gitlab linux distribution ci/cd pipelines seem to currently broken and therefore are not updated.
+The available version of .deb files should still be functional.

+28.12.2024 - Extended the installation documentation.

+26.12.2024 - Baseline testing of all prebuilt libraries has passed, continuing with parameter testing.

 19.12.2024 - We are currently working on finalizing the package for the first (alpha) release of the GPU package.

-26.12.2024 - Baseline testing of all prebuilt libraries has passed, continuing with parameter testing.

-28.12.2024 - Extended the installation documentation.

 ## CPU parallel clustering